What you need to know before selling a property with a flying freehold

 Flying freeholds are reasonably common, but many homeowners aren't aware of how they can impact the sale of their home.
 Here's what you need to know.

 What is a flying freehold?

-Generally, selling a home with a flying freehold is no reason to panic.
+The property press has run various flying freehold horror stories over recent years.
+However, selling a home with a flying freehold is no reason to panic.
 Flying freeholds are not uncommon and do not usually pose a problem when selling a house.

 What are the potential problems?

 There can be certain grey areas when it comes to legal responsibilities for flying freeholds.